thesmartrobot/thesmartrobot.github.io/_posts/2023-09-25-Spatial-Tempo-Hactinf.md

 \end{equation}
 $$

-With $\sigma$ being a softmax over the EFE of the policies and $\gamma$ a temperature added to regulate how contrasted will the probabilities be between the one having the highest and lowest probability.
+With $$\sigma$$ being a softmax over the EFE of the policies and $$\gamma$$ a temperature added to regulate how contrasted will the probabilities be between the one having the highest and lowest probability.

 In practice exploration or exploitation are weighted depending on the situation.
 Thus we can balance out which behaviour we want to favor.